datacamp/courses-introduction-to-python/chapter2.md

 my_list = [a, b]
 ```

 After measuring the height of your family, you decide to collect some information on the house you're living in.
-The areas of the different parts of your crib are stored in separate variables for now, as shown in the script.
+The areas of the different parts of your house are stored in separate variables for now, as shown in the script.

 *** =instructions
 - Create a list, `areas`, that contains the area of the hallway, kitchen, living room, bedroom and bathroom, in this order.